Athletic Training Accelerated Program at Messiah University

 Athletic training students who meet academic and clinical requirements are eligible to sit for the National Board of Certification (BOC) exam, which certifies them as athletic trainers.
 Messiah's BOC pass rate for first-time test-takers from 2017-2019 is 84 percent.
 Our overall pass rate (regardless of the number of attempts) over the previous three years (2017-2019) is 98 percent.

-As of December 3, 2019 the Messiah College Master of Science in Athletic Training program has received official approval from the Commission of Athletic Training Education (CAATE).
+As of December 3, 2019 the Messiah College (now Messiah University) Master of Science in Athletic Training program has received official approval from the Commission of Athletic Training Education (CAATE).
 The program is fully accredited by CAATE and will undergo a regularly scheduled on-site review during the 2025-2026 academic year.

 Association for Athletic Training Education